atlantichabitatmodels/communityofpractice/pages/past-meetings.md

 This page will be used to document past community of practice meetings.

+#### March 2023
+On April 14th, Maggie MacPherson from the Boreal Avian Modelling Project discussed how to predict bird distributions under global change.

 ### February 2023
 Kellina Higgins helped us understand how to design surveys for effective models.